allenai/allennlp-website/README.md

 ## Modifying the Website

-In order to make changes to the website you need to checkout the [`master`](https://github.com/allenai/allennlp-website/tree/master) branch on the [`allennlp`](https://github.com/allenai/allennlp-website) repo.
+In order to make changes to the website you need to checkout the [`master`](https://github.com/allenai/allennlp-website/tree/master) branch on the [`allennlp-website`](https://github.com/allenai/allennlp-website) repo.
 The process for making changes is:

 1. Edit file(s) locally
 2. [Test changes](#install-jekyll-locally) in browser at *localhost*
-3. Commit changes and push to `gh-pages` branch
+3. Commit changes and push to `master`
 4. Test changes in browser at http://www.allennlp.org (usually takes at least 30s to update)

 After you've commited your changes, push with the following command: